-This tiny little jalapeño-shaped caye is a private island resort that prides itself on its diving, snorkeling and fishing options.
+This tiny little jalapeño-shaped caye is a private island resort that prides itself on its diving, snorkeling, and fishing options.
 If you would rather just chill out, the resort has more than enough amenities to suit those desires as well.
 You can even rent the entire island and feel like royalty for a few days.

 Where to stay: Ray Caye Island Resort

 This tiny egg-shaped island gets its name from serving as an early tobacco farm.
-It also features a marine station to educate people about the local sea life and serve as a place to participate in night diving.
+It also features a marine station to educate people about the local sea life and serves as a place to participate in night diving.

 Where to stay: Tobacco Caye Paradise